-Ventures is an inclusive classroom for differently abled adults located on the South Shore of Montreal.
+Ventures, a Social Integration and Sociovocational Integration service from the Quebec Ministry of Education, is an inclusive program for differently abled adults located on the South Shore of Montreal.
 The ultimate goal for the students at Ventures is to increase their autonomy as much as possible both at home and in the workplace.
 In order to improve in these spheres, the students learn life skills such as cooking, cleaning, living a healthy lifestyle and social skills, as well as work skills.
 Ventures promotes inclusive approaches adapted to each student in order to help them reach their fullest potential.

 Generally, our students go on work placements outside of school to get practical, hands-on experience.
 However, finding external work opportunities has been a difficult task this past year given the current circumstances; therefore, our program has adapted to the realities of a global pandemic in quite a creative way.
 The Ventures students are finding a way to practice their work skills at school by creating hand-made products.
 These hand-crafted and “unik” products are being made and sold at an online boutique called the “Unik Boutik.”
 The Unik Boutik is an online platform that was officially launched during the 2020 Holiday season, where friends, family, and coworkers found beautiful holiday gifts for their loved ones.